ShepherdJerred-homework/seminar-presentation/PITCHME.md

 * Vulkan
 * Metal

-^
+Note:

-Many graphics APIs exist
+* Many graphics APIs exist
-Which one you can use depends on your operating system and graphics card OpenGL is a popular cross-platform API, and is supported on all modern consumer graphics cards
+* Which one you can use depends on your operating system and graphics card
+* OpenGL is a popular cross-platform API, and is supported on all modern consumer graphics cards

 ---

 # Core Concepts of Graphics Rendering

+Note:

-^ Before we dig into OpenGL, it's important to understand some core concepts of computer graphics These concepts will transfer over to any graphics API
+* Before we dig into OpenGL, it's important to understand some core concepts of computer graphics
+* These concepts will transfer over to any graphics API

 ---